Multi-Armed Bandits and Quantum Channel Oracles: Proof of Theorem

+\paragraph{Deriving an error decomposition for the fidelity.} Equipped with this corollary, we now move on to control the total loss in fidelity.

 The general strategy is now to use joint concavity of the fidelity and then inductive application of the estimate \eqref{eq:fidloss_one_step} above to lower bound the fidelity.
-There are two technical difficulties: When directly trying to bound fidelity loss we do not get the optimal scaling and we need to apply an approach as in the proof of Theorem~\ref{th:classical}.
-The second difficulty is that the change in fidelity in Lemma~\ref{le:coupling_const} involves the inverse of the initial fidelity, and so we derived \eqref{eq:fid_loss_summed} only for $S\geq 1/2$.
-The high-level argument that this is sufficient is that by lower bounding the fidelity we also show that for most sequences $z_t$ the fidelity $\sqrt{F}(\rho(z_t), \psi(z_t))$ is lower bounded by $1/2$ (say).
-Put differently, the fidelity has already decreased substantially when we can no longer apply this bound.
+There are two technical difficulties: When directly applying the corollary above, we do not get the optimal bound because it is difficult to control the difference between $\P^i$ and $\Qd^i$.
+This is the same problem as in the proof of Theorem~\ref{th:classical}, and we can address this with a similar idea.
+The second difficulty is that the change in fidelity in Lemma~\ref{le:coupling_const} involves the inverse of the initial fidelity, and so we derived \eqref{eq:fid_loss_summed} only for fidelity $S\geq 1/2$.
+The high-level argument that this is sufficient is that if we know that the weighted mean of the fidelities is large, then there cannot be too many small terms in the mixture, so the condition will mostly hold.